Fraud Blocker

 POTENTIAL SENTENCING FOR CRIMINAL CONVICTIONS

-There are mandatory sentencing laws in the state of Arizona.
-However, every criminal case is unique, and the case’s specifics will determine which mandatory sentencing guidelines are applicable.
-The court will consider various elements when calculating the potential sentencing for a person’s charges.
+There are mandatory sentencing laws in Arizona.
+However, every criminal case is unique, and the specifics of the case will determine which mandatory sentencing guidelines apply.
+The court will consider various factors when calculating a person’s potential sentencing.

-While there are statute-imposed sentencing guidelines, the court could enforce more lenient or harsher penalties depending on the specifics of the individual and charges.
-Factors include the nature of the crime, whether it is a dangerous or non-dangerous offense, any aggravating or mitigating circumstances, and if the defendant has previous convictions on their criminal record.
+While there are statutory sentencing guidelines, the court could impose more lenient or harsher penalties depending on the specifics of the individual and the charges.
+Factors include the nature of the crime, whether it is a dangerous or non-dangerous offense, any aggravating or mitigating circumstances, and whether the defendant has previous convictions on their criminal record.

-Upon a felony conviction, the court will sentence a person depending on the classification of the offense.
-Indictment possibilities range from class one to a class six felony.
+Upon a felony conviction, the court will sentence a person based on the offense’s classification.
+Indictment possibilities range from a class one to a class six felony.

 SENTENCING GUIDELINES FOR REPEAT OFFENDERS